 About a month ago I wrote about how I re-applied for the Club Carlson credit card after cancelling it seven months before.
 This decision was mainly based on the ease of earning free Club Carlson nights through the co-branded credit cards, as well as an increase in travel to Europe, where Club Carlson points can really come in handy.
 I did wonder if I was eligible for the sign-up bonus after a few readers asked about it.
-I’m happy to report that the partial sign-up bonus has in fact posted after I charged about $900 worth of legitimate spending to the card.
+I’m happy to report the partial sign-up bonus has in fact posted after I charged $900 on the card.

 U.S. Bank, which issues the Club Carlson credit cards, isn’t known as the most churner-friendly bank.
-In fact, back when this card initially came out, there were reports of credit card churners getting rejected because of too many inquiries on their credit reports.
+When this card first came out, there were reports of credit card churners getting rejected because of too many inquiries.
 I myself got rejected the first time and despite my friend Howie warning me to freeze my ARS report before applying, I tried a second time and was luckily approved almost two years ago.

-People aren’t churning U.S. Bank credit cards as heavily and with few data points and U.S. Bank’s reputation for being less than churner friendly, it was understandable that readers were concerned that getting a card for a second time would deem them ineligible for the sign-up bonus.
+People aren’t churning US Bank credit cards as heavily.
+With few data points and US Bank’s reputation for being less than churner friendly, it was understandable for readers to be worried that getting a card for a second time would deem them ineligible for the sign-up bonus.
 Plus, with so many banks restricting credit card sign-up bonuses to once per lifetime or once every 24 months, it would not have shocked me if U.S. Bank imposed similar rules.
-I would have gotten this card regardless of whether I thought the sign-up bonus would post, but it’s nice to know for sure that it does.
+I would have gotten this card regardless of whether I thought the sign-up bonus would post.
+But it’s nice to know for sure that it does!

 I’m sure you’re shocked and confused that I haven’t complete the entire spending requirement or put any kind of manufactured spending on the card yet.
 I’ve been pretty busy with maximizing the 3% cash back bonus on five different Discover It Miles Cards as well as generating some extra cash back via the Fidelity Visa as well as the Barclay Arrival Plus card.
-Frankly, I’ve been too busy focusing on these other cards, lost track of time, and before I knew it, the first-spend portion of the sign-up bonus posted to my account.
+Frankly, I’ve been too busy focusing on these other cards.
+I lost track of time and before I knew it, the first-spend bonus posted to my account.
 When I’m done maxing out my other credit cards with giftcards.com orders this week, I’ll knock out that last bit of spending and really put this card to work.

 After all, I’ve got plans to travel throughout Europe, with Calais as my base, and I’ll need a lot of Club Carlson points to cover my hotel stays during this time.
 I’ve got my eye on the Radisson Blu Dublin, the Mayfair Hotel in London, and the Radisson Blu Resort & Spa, Ajaccio Bay looks pretty nice.
-It’s great that all I’ll have to do to check these properties out is spend $14,000 on the Club Carlson credit card.
+It’s great that all I’ll have to stay at these hotels is spend $14,000 on the Club Carlson credit card.
 It will also be a nice change to have some trip reports on this blog that don’t involve yet another Hyatt stay (as much as I love Hyatt, I really have to get out of this rut).

-In the meantime, I’ve got my card, I’ve got my sign-up bonus, and I’ll be earning lots of points cheaply and at an accelerated rate thanks to the Club Carlson credit card.
+In the meantime, I’ve got my card and I’ve got my sign-up bonus.
+I’ll also earn lots of points cheaply and at an accelerated rate thanks to the Club Carlson credit card.
 If you’re regretting your decision to cancel your Club Carlson credit card and are wondering whether you’ll receive the sign-up bonus if you apply for it a second time, hopefully this alleviates your fears.
 In my case, the sign-up bonus posted.